Mirko Cro Cop: Return to MMA

 submission due to an armbar at 1:18 of the first round.

 Cro Cop was expected to rematch with Alexander Emelianenko in October or November 2013 in Russia.
 On 25 October 2013, it was reported that Emelianenko had been accused of assaulting a 63-year-old man in a bar.
 The fight organizer terminated the contract with Emelianenko and announced that Cro Cop would face a different opponent from Russia.
-Cro Cop eventually faced Oleksiy Oliynyk, who replaced Emelianenko, on 8 November 2013 at Legends 2 in Moscow.
+Cro Cop eventually faced Aleksei Oleinik, who replaced Emelianenko, on 8 November 2013 at Legends 2 in Moscow.
 He lost the fight by submission in the first round.

 On 23 August 2014, Cro Cop defeated former 2008 Olympic judo gold medalist Satoshi Ishii via TKO (doctor stoppage) at an Inoki Genome Federation (IGF) event in Japan to win the IGF Championship.

 Cro Cop was expected to fight Satoshi Ishii in a rematch on 31 December 2014 for the IGF Championship.
 However, the rematch was canceled due to a rib injury sustained by Ishii.
 Cro Cop stayed on the card and a new match up was being sought for a brief period.
 On 1 December, it was reported that Ishii would be able to heal up in time to take the fight, and the rematch was official once again.
 Cro Cop defeated Ishii via TKO, landing a head kick and follow up punches just as the second round was coming to a close.
 Ishii was unable to make it to his corner under his own power, forcing the referee to call an end to the fight.
 Following his return to UFC, Cro Cop was stripped of the IGF Championship on 23 January 2015.